 Event/program admission is nonrefundable.
 Events and programs happen regardless of weather conditions.
 No full or partial refunds will be given.

 Dodge Nature Center is not licensed to take injured animals.
 If you have a wild animal that has been injured please contact the Wildlife Rehabilitation Center of Minnesota at 651-486-9453.

 For the health and safety of the animals that currently live at the nature center, Dodge does not accept donations of live animals.

 Dodge Nature Center happily accepts a variety of donations.
 Please visit the donation page to learn more.

 Dodge Nature Center relies on in-kind donations for animal care, office supplies, program supplies, tools, vehicles, lawn care and more.
-Gifts of taxidermy need to be reviewed by staff before they can be accepted.
-If you would like to make a donation of goods, please contact the development office at 651-789-5201 or email email@example.com.
+Gifts of taxidermy need to be reviewed by staff before accepted.
+If you would like to make a donation of goods, please contact the development office at 651-789-5201 or email firstname.lastname@example.org.